Discover Swiss Financial Secrets That Maximize Your Money!

 Overall, Yapeal is not very appealing.
 They have interesting features, but these features are already available in most digital Swiss banks.

-I see no advantage of Yapeal against other digital banks.
-It feels like an expensive gimmick that tries to build a community and insists on trying to appeal to young people with mobile phones.
+I see no advantage of Yapeal over other digital banks.
+It feels like an expensive gimmick that tries to build a community and insists on appealing to young people with mobile phones.
 People should focus on a bank’s features and prices rather than its looks and community.
-But maybe I am already too old for this kind of bank?
+But maybe I am already too old for this kind of bank.

 If you are looking for a bank, you should read my comparison of Switzerland’s best banks.